lanl-aea/waves/docs/tutorial_01_geometry.rst

 |PROJECT| tutorials and :ref:`modsim_templates`.
 In practice, it may be beneficial to choose different default behavior
 depending on the design of the modsim project.

-The second highlighted portion defines default values for some of the command line arguments.
-Default values are assigned if no command line argument is detected for any of the expected command line arguments.
-This provides sensible defaults even when no command line arguments are specified.
-It should be noted, however, that some model developers may prefer to require all command line arguments every time the file is used to build a target. ``output_file`` is the name of the file that is created at the end of the ``main()`` function, which assumes ``output_file`` does not include a file extension. ``default_width`` and ``default_height`` define the size of the ``rectangle`` part.
+The second highlighted portion defines default values for some of the command-line arguments.
+Default values are assigned if no command-line argument is detected for any of the expected command-line arguments.
+This provides sensible defaults even when no command-line arguments are specified.
+It should be noted, however, that some model developers may prefer to require all command-line arguments every time the file is used to build a target. ``output_file`` is the name of the file that is created at the end of the ``main()`` function, which assumes ``output_file`` does not include a file extension. ``default_width`` and ``default_height`` define the size of the ``rectangle`` part.